IBM/dte-shared-components/README.md

 Current functional version -- 4.0.0

 Framework : React/Next -- Yarn

 ## NPM registry link :

 https://www.npmjs.com/package/dte-shared-components

-Package include about 80 React components which are mainly drived from IBM Carbon desined components. https://www.carbondesignsystem.com/components/overview.

 ## Important Note:

 In this package we are using styled-components with a fixed version of 4.3.2. yarn add styled-components@4.3.2